rng-guy/NFSMWBartender/README.md

 * All vehicles you specify in any of the spawn tables must each have the `CAR` class assigned to them in their `pvehicle` VltEd entries, either directly or through parent entries.

-* All empty "Roadblocks", "Events", and "Patrols" spawn tables for free-roam Heat levels become copies of their respective "Chasers" table, which must contain at least one vehicle.
+* All empty "Roadblocks", "Events", and "Patrols" spawn tables for free-roam Heat levels become copies of their respective "Chasers" tables, which must each contain at least one vehicle.

 * All empty spawn tables for race Heat levels become copies of their free-roam counterparts.